-Residency and Timeframe
+MLS Residency and Time Frame

 The minimum number of quarter units that must be completed at Humphreys University in the MLS program is 20.
-This residency requirement must be completed within the five-year maximum allowable timeframe for coursework completion.
-The final 16 units of the program cannot be transfer units (unless from Drivon School of Law) and, therefore, must be completed at Humphreys University.
+This residency requirement must be completed within the five-year maximum allowable time frame for coursework completion.
+The final 16 units of the program cannot be transferred from another law school and therefore, must be completed at Humphreys University Drivon School of Law.